LeNPaul/that-hungry-mind/_posts/journal/2016-07-12-The-Importance-of-Keystone-Habits.md

 ### Conclusion

 It is always a good idea to pick only one habit to work on at a time.
 There will time to develop other habits, but if you try to do too many habits at a time, you will end up doing none of them.
 These keystones habits will inevitably lead to other good habits anyways, so it’s a good idea not to get too greedy in the beginning.

+*If you would like to read more, please follow my blog on Quora at <a href="https://hungryminds.quora.com/">Hungry Minds</a>.
+You can also follow me on Twitter if you would like to continue the conversation there!*

+<a href="https://hungryminds.quora.com/The-Importance-of-Keystone-Habits">Originally published on Quora</a>